Maghdouché: Demographics

+In 2014, Christians made up 99.26% of registered voters in Maghdouché.
+78.48% of the voters were Greek Catholics and 14.12% were Maronite Catholics.

 Maghdouché has a permanent population of 8,000 inhabitants, the majority of whom are Melkite Greek Catholics and few Maronite Catholics.
 The population of the town doubles when the expatriates return to spend their summer vacations in their ancestral home.